eendebakpt/oapackage/docs/oapackage-intro.rst

    >>> print('Generalized wordlength pattern: %s' % (gwlp,) )
    Generalized wordlength pattern: (1.0, 0.0, 0.0)

-The statistical properties of the arrays and designs are introduced in :ref:`Statistical properties of orthogonal arrays`.
+The statistical properties of the arrays and designs are introduced in :ref:`Properties of designs`.

 Interfaces
 ----------